 When one receives the ring as an undergraduate, one wears it with the logo facing the heart to inspire and motivate academic success.
 Tradition is not just about what each class receives from WVU, but rather about what they leave behind.
 Upon graduation, as new alumni move the tassel on their caps from left to right, they should turn their rings so that the WV faces outward.
 The official West Virginia University class ring then becomes a visible, tangible symbol of the ever present bond between WVU and its graduates.

 Ring Day Ceremony

 Ring Day is held each spring and fall to present those students who have attained junior status with their WVU class rings and to share the moment with family and friends.
 Each recipient’s name is penned into the Ring Day Book, a historical record of those who have received the official class ring.
 Reservations for participants and guests are required.
-The Spring 2014 ceremony will be Sunday, April 13, 2014 at 1:00 pm. at the The Erickson Alumni Center
+The Spring Ring ceremony will be announced soon.
+The ceremony will be held at the The Erickson Alumni Center